aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

     });
     ```

 To retrieve a single order only, you need to use the "self" link of the order item returned by the previous response.
-You can get the full order details by passing
+You can get the full order details by passing:

 ```
 order/base/address,order/base/coupon,order/base/product,order/base/service